gitmaxu/shphsvfp/README.md

 **No Compromises**
 Free forever.
 No premium tiers.
 No ads.
 No partnerships with data brokers.
 Privacy isn't a feature you pay for; it's the foundation.
 ![PESUMS Browser](https://raw.githubusercontent.com/gitmaxu/shphsvfp/main/images/abtr-s.jpg)
+⭟ https://adblocktester.pages.dev/ you can visit to test your current browser privacy score
 ## Key Features

 ### PESUMS Shield